tkidol/ST558-Project-2/README.md

 Data Table
 ----------

-Used for setattr function to change row names in prediction outpu
+Used for setattr function to change row names in prediction output

 Render Code
 ===========